aqlaboratory/openfold/README.md

 ![header ](imgs/of_banner.png)
-_Figure: Comparison of OpenFold, AlphaFold2, and experimental structures of PDB 7KDX, chain B._
+_Figure: Comparison of OpenFold and AlphaFold2 predictions to the experimental structure of PDB 7KDX, chain B._

 # OpenFold